 Before buying leads from mortgage lead companies

-Not all leads are created equally.
-For example, first time home buyers aren’t as experienced or educated in the mortgage process.
-They often don’t realize how hard it is to qualify.
+Not all leads are created equal.
+For example, first time homebuyers aren’t as experienced or educated in the mortgage process.
 Do your own due diligence by setting up a process you can use to pre-qualify them officially or on your own after you’ve purchased the list.

 Does the company you’re purchasing leads from also sell them to anyone and everyone who has the cash?
 That kind of list is useless if the customers on it have already been pitched or closed.

 What is the overall reputation of the lead company?
 Seek out word of mouth referrals or Facebook groups on the subject to see what others think of the service.